Hybrid-Performance-Method/interval/README.md

 - If additional requirements need to be stated outside of the noteboook it can be provided as a space delimited string.
 Please state versions.

+## Output

+- Optionally specifies the file path for the artifact. the `hasdate` parameter adds a "YYYY-MM-DD" timestamp between the filename and the suffix.

+- To persist the output of the job, specificy a file storage filepath such as `s3://notebooks/output.ipynb` along with the appropriate credentials.

 ## Secrets

 - Secrets must be passed in a `with` field and will be available in the `INPUT_SECRET` environment variable.

 - Secrets are passed into the actions container at run time using the workflow expression syntax.